 Taking advantage of agreements with several major television manufacturers, XUMO appears as a default option on many brands of smart TVs.
 It’s also available as an app for both Android and iOS devices.

-XUMO joins a crowded field of streaming services that are trying to survive as ad-supported offerings.
-As part of a series on free streaming options for Team Clark, I decided to give XUMO a test drive on my devices and report back to you on what I found.
+XUMO joins a crowded field of streaming services that are trying to survive as ad-supported offerings in 2022.
+As part of a series on free streaming options for Team Clark, I decided to give XUMO a test drive.

 For the purposes of this review, I downloaded the Xumo Play app on both the iOS and Roku platforms.
-This gave me an opportunity to experience both the mobile and TV presentations for the service.
+This gave me an opportunity to experience both the mobile and TV versions of the service.

 Table of Contents